awsdocs/amazon-route53-docs/doc_source/resource-record-sets-choosing-alias-non-alias.md

 Amazon Route 53 *alias records* provide a Route 53–specific extension to DNS functionality\.
 Alias records let you route traffic to selected AWS resources, such as CloudFront distributions and Amazon S3 buckets\.
 They also let you route traffic from one record in a hosted zone to another record\.

 Unlike a CNAME record, you can create an alias record at the top node of a DNS namespace, also known as the *zone apex*\.
 For example, if you register the DNS name example\.com, the zone apex is example\.com\.
-You can't create a CNAME record for example\.com, but you can create an alias record for example\.com that routes traffic to www\.example\.com \(as long as www\.example\.com doesn't already have a CNAME record\)\.
+You can't create a CNAME record for example\.com, but you can create an alias record for example\.com that routes traffic to www\.example\.com \(as long as the record type for www\.example\.com is not of type CNAME\)\.

 When Route 53 receives a DNS query for an alias record, Route 53 responds with the applicable value for that resource:
 + **An Amazon API Gateway custom regional API or edge\-optimized API** – Route 53 responds with one or more IP addresses for your API\.